Local AI (optional)

 | `local_ai.opt_in_confirmed` | `false` | Explicit opt-in marker.
 Bootstrap forces `false` unless you re-opt. |

-| `local_ai.usage.embeddings` | `false` | Use local for memory embeddings. |
+| `local_ai.usage.embeddings` | `false` | Legacy preset/migration flag for memory embeddings. |

-| `local_ai.usage.heartbeat` | `false` | Use local for the heartbeat loop. |
+| `local_ai.usage.heartbeat` | `false` | Legacy preset/migration flag for the heartbeat loop. |

-| `local_ai.usage.learning_reflection` | `false` | Use local for learning passes. |
+| `local_ai.usage.learning_reflection` | `false` | Legacy preset/migration flag for learning passes. |

-| `local_ai.usage.subconscious` | `false` | Use local for the subconscious loop. |
+| `local_ai.usage.subconscious` | `false` | Legacy preset/migration flag for the subconscious loop. |

 In the desktop app, **Settings → AI & Skills → Local AI** exposes presets, pick one ("embeddings only", "memory + reflection", "everything local") and the right combination of flags is set for you.
-Status (Ollama reachability, model availability, per-subsystem enablement) is surfaced live via `openhuman.local_ai_status`.
+Status (Ollama reachability, model availability, per-subsystem enablement) is surfaced live via `openhuman.inference_status`.

 ## When to turn it on